-To indefinitely hold the controller at any temperature, successively push RUN/HOLD key twice and then hold it in.
+To indefinitely hold the controller at any temperature (after the unit is put into run mode), push RUN and then hold it in.
 The controller will flash its current status (Running or Holding) three times and then revert to alternate mode i.e. if 'RUNNING' then it will switch to 'HOLDING' or vice versa.
+If the key is released before three flashes are over (or before display changes from RUNNING to